Thursday, November 07, 2024

 By Reverend Naomi King

 Number me among the distressed and disappointed by the choices my neighbors made this election.
 It is a weird place to be, as a member of a religious tradition that affirms and promotes democratic practice.
-How do we go forward when the other things we affirm and promote are threatened by how we have practiced democrac
+How do we go forward when the other things we affirm and promote are threatened by how we have practiced democracy.

 Boldly.